nichlas0010/SoftwareEngineeringCoursework/code/core/assets/readme.md

 t - Tile that players can walk on

+b - A reroll tile, allows the user to roll again by stepping on it

+e - A free suggestion tile, allows to user to make a free guess by stepping on it

 space - empty, no tile.
 Simply there as a structural guide

 \> - door that can be entered from the left